 Miss out on last month’s webinar?
 Access it and all of our recordings here:

-July 2015: Guiding Your Senior Journey
+August 2015: Guiding Your Ambassador Journey

 Browse the complete archive of Wednesday Webinar recordings.

 Don’t Miss Out -- Girl Scout Member Benefits!

 These events are open to all Girl Scout Families:

 Can't wait to have the best day ever?
 Online registration is open.
 Register today!

 Be a volunteer!
 Run into a Girl Scout leader lately?
 Ask her about starting a troop, especially a Daisy, Brownie, or Junior troop.